With a commitment of $60 million, the Prime Healthcare Foundation established the

 that facilitates advances in education, research and healthcare delivery,

-of San Bernardino's top-quality healthcare facility, and other hospitals
+San Bernardino's top-quality healthcare facility, and other hospitals

 in the county and throughout Southern California to train the next generation

 The need for a medical school - physician shortage:

 According to the American Association of Medical Colleges, the United States

 faces a shortage of 91,500 primary care and specialist physicians by 2020.

 In San Bernardino County, there is just one primary care physician per